peterschussheim/components/README.md

 ## Why?

+**NOTE: Do not use this in production.
+It is primarily intended for my personal use in demos and prototypes.
+Perhaps in the future tests will be added to make it production ready.**

 Over the past few months I've come to appreciate using a design/style guide in my projects and have spent considerable time evaluating modern CSS solutions and for now, have settled on [`glamorous`](https://github.com/paypal/glamorous).
 With this in mind, my goals for this repo are:

 - enable the consumer of this module to build **complex**, **responsive** views by composing together the relatively simple components provided here